m50/m50/README.md

 - [m50/next-ts-netlify-starter](https://github.com/m50/next-ts-netlify-starter) - A skeleton project with NextJS, TypeScript, Tailwind, Jest, Netlify, Github Actions all setup.
 (3 months ago)
 - [m50/setup-sfdx-action](https://github.com/m50/setup-sfdx-action) - A simple github action to setup sfdx with any plugins for use in actions.
 (4 months ago)
 - [m50/godot-theme-api](https://github.com/m50/godot-theme-api) - An api to convert a CSS-like file into a Godot theme file.
 (5 months ago)
-- [m50/simple](https://github.com/m50/simple) - The documentation verification tool to make sure that nothing is considered easy or simple.
-(5 months ago)

 ---